AmanRathoreP/Personal-Website-Assets/_index.md

     image_dark: Instagram_logo_2016.svg
 ---

 I'm a First-year([MS24058](mailto:ms24058@iisermohali.ac.in)) BS-MS student at IISER Mohali.
-Before collage I studied in [Saint Paul's Kota](https://saintpaulskota.co.in/) since LKG(2010).
+Before college I studied in [Saint Paul's Kota](https://saintpaulskota.co.in/) since LKG(2010).
 I really love animals especially furry animals.
 I'm interested in biology, maths, physics, electronics, robotics, computers.
 I have a good grasp of mathematics, physics, and computer science, and I love biology more than anything.
 I really love programming and anything that uses computers.

 Go to [Explore](explore) to know more about any specific experience, project, etc. Or you can also search about the thing you are looking for in [Search tab](search).